choo121600/airflow/airflow-core/docs/authoring-and-scheduling/asset-scheduling.rst

 **Example: Single Triggering Asset**

-If your DAG is triggered by a single asset, you can access its information like this:
+If your Dag is triggered by a single asset, you can access its information like this:

 .. code-block:: python